Smart Loops

-Smart Loops allow you to quickly replicate groups of questions.
+Smart Loops are a tool that uses automated group logic to allow you to quickly replicate groups of questions.
 Whether you are working on a monadic or sequential monadic survey design, or you have elements in your survey that need to be repeated, Smart Loops will greatly reduce your programming time and effort!
 Smart Loops comes with it's own interface in the Survey Editor that can be activated in a few ways.

 Adding Smart Loops: From the Question Type Menu